Duke-GCB/openshift-shiny/README.md

 # openshift-shiny
 Allows a user to simply deploy a [R](https://www.r-project.org/) [Shiny](https://shiny.rstudio.com/) app to an OpenShift cluster.

+This is accomplished by providing
+1. Base Docker images that are compatible with OpenShift
-This is accomplished by providing base Docker images and OpenShift Templates for deploying a shiny app.
+2. OpenShift Templates for deploying a shiny app

-The docker images add OpenShift specific setup to [rocker/shiny* images](https://github.com/rocker-org/rocker-versioned2).
+The base docker images add OpenShift specific setup to [rocker/shiny* images](https://github.com/rocker-org/rocker-versioned2).

 ## Prerequisites
 - Shiny R code stored in a git repository